 His legs moved on their own, slowly at first, keeping his eyes on them as they moved closer to the girl.
 They were just in the second alleyway from the mall, when the largest of them grabbed the girl from behind and pulled her between the buildings.

-In the alleyway, the large figure held a hand over the girl’s mouth, a massive arm around her shoulders, while smaller partner-in-crime checked the other side of the alley, all while the girl struggled against her captor.
+In the alleyway, the large figure held a hand over the girl’s mouth, a massive arm around her shoulders, while his smaller partner-in-crime checked the other side of the alley, all while the girl struggled against her captor.

 His blood boiled.